Manufacturing Cold Calling

 A database can show you manufacturers, contacts, and maybe a project signal.
 It cannot find the current vendor, confirm the buyer, pressure-test timing, or explain why the prospect agreed to meet.
 That is the work Coseek does on the phone.

 The campaign starts with your account universe and qualification bar.
-Then Coseek calls decision-makers, qualifies the operational context, and books the meetings that match.
+We call decision-makers, qualify the operating context, and book meetings only when the buyer, company, and reason to talk match.

 Map the account universe